fmExcense/compositeurdigital.github.io/en/slideshow.md

 # Slideshow

-Use this type of content to display a slideshow of images, or a presentation in PDF or Powerpoint.
+Use this feature to concatenate a set of images, PPT presentations or PDF documents.

-## Use in Compositeur Digital
+## Interactions in the Compositeur Digital

-With a slideshow you can :
+The slideshow has the following interactions available :

-- Navigate to the previous and next slide with the `<` and `>` arrows
+- Navigation to the previous or followin slide using the `<` and `>` arrows
-- Navigate to a specific slide with the `Slides` action in the document menu
+- "Go-to" a specific slide using the `Slides` action in the document menu
-- Open attached content
+- Opening of an attached content
-- Annotate
+- Annotations
-- Print
+- Printing

 ## Content management

-A slideshow is created from a single PDF or Powerpoint file, or from a set of images or a combination of those documents.
+A slideshow can be created from a set of images, PPT presentations or PDF documents regardless of the numbers of pages.

 ### Powerpoint & PDF documents

 - Supported extensions : `ppt`, `pptx`, `pdf`

->*Note 1:* som complex documents may no display properly.
-You may change the document format (e.g. save a Powerpoint presentation as a PDF) to try and circumvent the problem.
+>*Note 1:* If you are using a specific version of Powerpoint that is not supported by the Compositeur Digital, you can still export your presentation in PDF.

->*Note 2:* Compositeur Digital will not play transition effects and animations: each slide is a fixed image.
-You can however add touch "buttons" to open other documents (see [Interactivity](interactive)).
+>*Note 2:* The Compositeur Digital does not support transition effects or animations contained in the presentation.

+>*Note 3:* You can open any other content from a specific slide using the "link" feature.
+Please refer to the [Interactivity]section (interactive)) for further details.

 ### Image set folder